PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsection{Maintaining \juan{Memory Coherence}}

-Contemporary systems employ caches that keep copies of data in main memory (e.g., DRAM) to enable quick access to hot (i.e., frequently accessed) data.
-Memory store operations update the data in caches.
-The data in DRAM is not immediately updated.
-Operands of RowClone operations must be up-to-date in the DRAM device.
-A naive implementation of RowClone can potentially operate on stale data since cached copies of RowClone operands can be modified without updating their corresponding copies in DRAM. \juan{We need to ensure memory coherence to prevent RowClone from operating on stale data.}
+{Since memory instructions update the cached copies of data (Section~\ref{sec:rowclone_alignment}),} a naive implementation of RowClone can potentially operate on stale data because cached copies of RowClone operands can be modified by CPU store instructions. \juan{Thus, we need to ensure memory coherence to prevent RowClone from operating on stale data.}

-In \X, we implement a new \juan{custom RISC-V} instruction, \juan{called \emph{CLFLUSH},} to flush dirty cache blocks to DRAM (RISC-V does not implement any cache management operations~\cite{riscv-spec}) \juan{so as to ensure RowClone operates on up-to-date data}. \juan{CLFLUSH flushes} \textit{physically addressed} dirty cache blocks. \atb{CLFLUSH or other cache management operations with similar semantics are supported in X86~\cite{x86-manual} and ARM architectures~\cite{arm-cmos}. \juan{With CLFLUSH, we address the \emph{memory coherence} problem with a minimally invasive solution} (i.e., it requires no changes to the microarchitecture and the specification in commercial ISAs)}.
-We modify the non-blocking data cache and the rocket core modules (defined in \textit{NBDCache.scala} and \textit{rocket.scala} in rocket-chip~\cite{asanovic2016rocket}, respectively) to implement CLFLUSH.
-We modify the RISC-V GNU compiler toolchain~\cite{riscv-gnu-toolchain} to expose CLFLUSH as an instruction to C/C++ applications. \juan{Before executing a RowClone operation, an application needs to flush \atb{(invalidate)} the cache blocks that map to the source \atb{(destination)} row of the RowClone operation \atb{using CLFLUSH}.}
+We implement a new \juan{custom RISC-V} instruction, \juan{called \emph{CLFLUSH},} to flush dirty cache blocks to DRAM (RISC-V does not implement any cache management operations~\cite{riscv-spec}) \juan{so as to ensure RowClone operates on up-to-date data}. \juan{A CLFLUSH instruction flushes (invalidates)} a {physically addressed} dirty (clean) cache block. \atb{CLFLUSH or other cache management operations with similar semantics are supported in X86~\cite{x86-manual} and ARM architectures~\cite{arm-cmos}.
+Thus, the CLFLUSH instruction (that we implement) provides a minimally invasive solution (i.e., it requires no changes to the specification of commercial ISAs) to the memory coherence problem.}

+\revdel{ This way, the effects of CLFLUSH on the performance of end-to-end RowClone (Section~\ref{sec:rowclone-experimental-methodology}) \revdel{likely}represents \new{a case} of a minimally invasive solution (i.e., it requires no changes to the specification of commercial ISAs).} We modify the non-blocking data cache and the \omi{R}ocket core modules (defined in \textit{NBDCache.scala} and \textit{rocket.scala} in \omi{Rocket Chip}~\cite{asanovic2016rocket}, respectively) to implement CLFLUSH.
+We modify the RISC-V GNU compiler toolchain~\cite{riscv-gnu-toolchain} to expose CLFLUSH as an instruction to C/C++ applications. \juan{Before executing a RowClone Copy or Initialization operation (see Section~\ref{sec:rccrci}), the \omi{custom supervisor software} flushes \atb{(invalidates)} the cache blocks of the source \atb{(destination)} row of the RowClone operation \atb{using CLFLUSH}.}